sealerio/sealer.cool/src/docs/reference/cloudrootfs.md

 # What is CloudRootfs

-All the files witch run a kubernetes cluster needs.
+All the files which run a kubernetes cluster needs.

 Contains: